- Zoom levels

 The figure above shows Audacity's view of an entire song, zoomed all the way out.
-It's really useful to get an idea of the whole piece from start to finish, but it's hard to see much detail - like a forest with no individual trees.
+It is really useful to get an idea of the whole piece from start to finish, but it is hard to see much detail - like a forest with no individual trees.

-Zooming the time scale, or zooming "horizontally", is something you'll do all the time.
+Zooming the time scale, or zooming "horizontally", is something you will do all the time.
 It lets you focus on the first 15 seconds, for example:

 or the last 15 seconds:

 or even a tiny fraction of a second, where you can see the individual audio samples as small dots: